 However, it’s important to note, if you are thinking of taking up this lifestyle, that most digital nomads have a good Virtual Private Network installed and use it whenever they access public WiFi.
-There are many reasons why doing this is important; it encrypts your data and protects your details, allows you to access the internet anonymously and it even unblocks certain content on Netflix that you would otherwise be unable to access when abroad.
+There are many reasons why doing this is important; it encrypts your data and protects your details, allows you to access the internet anonymously.

 As much as being on-the-go all the time brings numerous and priceless joys and life experiences, there is one thing that is sorely missing: your close family and friends.
 Even the most seasoned travelers aren’t immune from bouts of homesickness.
 Being away from loved ones is always a difficult experience and it can be easily exasperated by the fact that it’s hard to form long lasting relationships whilst traveling regularly because you’re very rarely in the same place for long.
 Similarly, the varying time difference all over the world mean that even Skype/Viber/Whatsapp/Facebook calls can very often be difficult to arrange and easy to miss.
 You simply need to sacrifice loads of things if you want to travel.

 However, there is also a positive of being away from your loved ones as a digital nomad; although, it’s more a positive for them.
 They get to come and visit you in exciting places all over the world, and you get to share some of your best traveling experiences and memories with them.
 E.g. my mum spent 2 weeks with me on a cruise around Russia, and my dad 10 days in Amritapuri ashram in India.